-The Belaying Official listed below shall be designated by the Event Organizer, in consultation with the CBWG if during the term of the CBWG.
+The Belaying Official listed below shall be designated by the Event Organizer.
 Further, the Belaying Official should be identified by the Event Organizer to USA Climbing event staff, typically in the USA Climbing Sport & Speed Regionals (or Divisionals) Questionnaire.

-3.1 Chief Belayer
+3.1 Head Belayer

-Each USA Climbing event with Lead and/or Top Rope competitions shall have a designated Chief Belayer (or CB).
-The event may also have a designated Assistant Chief Belayer (or ACB).
+Each USA Climbing event with Lead and/or Top Rope competitions shall have a designated Head Belayer (or HB).
+The event may also have a designated Assistant Head Belayer (or AHB).

-The Chief Belayer (and Assistant Chief Belayer) shall be responsible for the following duties:
+The Head Belayer (and Assistant Head Belayer) shall be responsible for the following duties: